Dead Space (2008 video game): Sequels

-Remake
+Remakes

 EA announced a remake of Dead Space in July 2021, to be developed by EA's Motive Studios.
-The remake is planned to be released for PC, PlayStation 5, and Xbox Series X/S consoles.
+The remake was released in January 2023 for PC, PlayStation 5, and Xbox Series X/S consoles.
 Among lead staff include senior producer Philippe Ducharme, creative director Roman Campos-Oriola, and art director Mike Yazijian, all whom had worked on titles within the Dead Space series.
-There are no plans to change the story or the characters, though the team will consider the other Dead Space games and may include references to these prior works as to incorporate the first game better into the series canon.
-They will also incorporate some of the cut content that they found in reviewing the design files for the original game.
-The team said they will remove some gameplay elements that "didn't work", based on consultation with players and fans of the Dead Space series.
-They also want to focus on improving the accessibility of the game, using improvements in accessibility features created since the original game's release.
-The remake will be built in the Frostbite Engine, rebuilding all the systems from scratch for it and introducing new features such as volumetric and dynamic lighting.
-The game will also take advantage of the newer consoles' solid-state drive systems to create a seamless experience between levels without any loading screens.
-There are no plans to introduce microtransactions into the game, a similar move following the release of Star Wars Jedi: Fallen Order.
+There were no plans to change the story or the characters, though the team did consider the other Dead Space games and included references to these prior works as to incorporate the first game better into the series canon.
+They also incorporated some of the cut content that they found in reviewing the design files for the original game.
+The team said they would remove some gameplay elements that "didn't work", based on consultation with players and fans of the Dead Space series.
+They also would focus on improving the accessibility of the game, using improvements in accessibility features created since the original game's release.
+The remake is built in the Frostbite Engine, rebuilding all the systems from scratch for it and introducing new features such as volumetric and dynamic lighting.
+The game also takes advantage of the newer consoles' solid-state drive systems to create a seamless experience between levels without any loading screens.
+There weren't any plans to introduce microtransactions into the game, a similar move following the release of Star Wars Jedi: Fallen Order.

+A PlayStation 1-style fan remake, titled Dead Space Demake, was released as a playable demo in April 2023.